 - A. a summary of all actions taken to maintain compliance with this condition; - B. copies of any complaints filed with the District in relation to project construction; and - C. any other documentation deemed necessary by the CPM and AQCMM to verify compliance with this condition.
-Such information may be provided via electronic format or disk at the project owner's discretion. - AQ-SC5 Diesel-Fueled Engine Control: The AQCMM shall submit to the CPM, in the MCR, a construction mitigation report that demonstrates compliance with the following mitigation measures for purposes of controlling diesel construction-related emissions.
-Any deviation from the following mitigation measures shall require prior and CPM notification and approval.
+Such information may be provided via electronic format or disk at the project owner's discretion. - AQ-SC5 Diesel-Fueled Engine Control: The AQCMM shall submit to the CPM in the Monthly Compliance Report a construction mitigation report that demonstrates compliance with the Air Quality Construction Mitigation Plan (AQCMP) mitigation measures for purposes of controlling diesel construction-related emissions.
+Any deviation from the AQCMP mitigation measures shall require prior CPM notification and approval.